Klurifixus/Fixus-IT-Consulting/README.md

 ![Fixus IT Consulting Logo](/logo.png)

 Welcome to Fixus IT Consulting, your trusted partner for IT solutions and consulting services.
-This README.md file provides an overview of our company and what we aim to accomplish.
-(This is a school project, for educational purposes).
+This README.md file provides an overview of Fixus IT Consulting website.
+(This is a school project, for educational purposes.
+And It's FICTIONAL).

 ## About Us